 6. Load speed checker

-If even these tools have your head spinning or you're not sure how to use these tools in your SEO strategy then give our team of SEO experts a call and we can make sense of your data.
+If these tools have your head spinning or you're not sure how to use them in your SEO strategy, then give our team of SEO experts a call and we can make sense of your data.

 Jessica is the founder of Gordon Digital and a specialist in e-commerce digital marketing.
 She helps business owners in the fashion, decor and lifestyle industries to grow their online stores traffic and convert that traffic into paying customers and repeat business.